ehedman/sdlSpeedometer/README.md

 This instrument can work independently and always provide compass, heading, position, speed and roll even if all power fails on the yacht, if it has its own battery backup.

-Currently there are eight virtual instrument working (data source within brackets):
+Currently there are nine virtual instrument working (data source within brackets):

     Compass       : With heading and roll (BerryGPS-IMUv2) and/or heading from NMEA-net GPS           : Lo, Lat and Heading (BerryGPS-IMUv2) and/or heading from NMEA-net